 Callum Mintzis is a composer, performer, educator, psychotherapist and writer.

 His work is informed by a deep love for the world around him, and the people in it.
 He considers his longstanding meditation practice, of which he begun at the age of seven, as foundational to his outlook on life.
-Informed by the principles of Tibetan Buddhism, Zen, Taoism and other wisdom traditions, he values love, beauty and interconnectedness.
-He humbly recognises the necessity of human suffering as an avenue to better understanding our lives, and perpetually regards himself as a beginner - a student who does not wish to preach or assert.
+Informed by the principles of Tibetan Buddhism, Zen, Taoism and other wisdom traditions, he values love and interconnectedness.
+He humbly recognises the necessity of human suffering as an avenue to better understanding our place in the world, and perpetually regards himself as a beginner - a student who does not wish to preach or assert.
 He believes his teachers to be everyone and everything, from the trees and birds to brief interactions with passing strangers.

 He is also the custodian of Lim Meng Sing (Peter Lim), PhD, a poet and writer whose work has deeply explored the principles of Zen, Taoism and living from the heart.